getify/You-Dont-Know-JS/types & grammar/ch2.md

 ### Array-Likes

-There will be occassions where you need to convert an `array`-like value (a numerically indexed collection of values) into a true `array`, usually so you can call array utilities (like `indexOf(..)`, `concat(..)`, `forEach(..)`, etc) against the collection of values.
+There will be occasions where you need to convert an `array`-like value (a numerically indexed collection of values) into a true `array`, usually so you can call array utilities (like `indexOf(..)`, `concat(..)`, `forEach(..)`, etc) against the collection of values.

 For example, various DOM query operations return lists of DOM elements that are not true `array`s but are `array`-like enough for our conversion purposes.
-Another common example is the (as of ES6, deprecated) `arguments` (`array`-like) object that functions expose to access the arguments in a positional list.
+Another common example is when functions expose the `arguments` (`array`-like) object (as of ES6, deprecated) to access the arguments as a list.

 One very common way to make such a conversion is to borrow the `slice(..)` utility against the value: